top of page

 • And keep trying.

-Think about your characters as the author of their own misfortunes by actively trying to get what they want, but going about it incorrectly or without the necessary skills or misjudging the situation.
+What stops them achieving their goals?
+By actively trying to get what they want, but going about it incorrectly or without the necessary skills or misjudging the situation.
 This goal-driven activity is what moves the narrative and the ineptitude creates the comedy.
 In summary:

-• They have a heartfelt goal (a quest).
+• They have a heartfelt goal.

 • They lack the skills to meet the challenges.